dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 * It call the open function for that FS passing the path to the filename (in this case the path should be relative).
 * From this point everything is handled by the File System Driver and once the file is accessed is returned back to the vfs layer.

-The multi-root approach, even if it is different, it share the same behaviour, the biggest difference is that instead of having to parse the path searching for a mountpoint it has only to check the first item in the it to figure out which FS is attached to.
+The multi-root approach, even if it is different, it share the same behaviour, the biggest difference is that instead of having to parse the path searching for a mountpoint, it has only to check the first item in the it to figure out which FS is attached to.

-This is in a nutshell a very high level overview of how the virtual filesystem works, in the next paragraphs we will go in more in details and explain all the steps involved and see how to add mountpoints, how to open/close files, read them.
+This is in a nutshell a very high level overview of how the virtual filesystem works, in the next paragraphs, we will go in more in details and explain all the steps involved and see how to add mountpoints, how to open/close files, read them.

 ## The VFS in Detail

-Finally we are going to write our implementation of the virtual file system, followed by an example driver (**spoiler alert**: the tar archive format), in this section we will see how to:
+Finally, we are going to write our implementation of the virtual file system, followed by an example driver (**spoiler alert**: the tar archive format).
+In this section, we will see how to:

 * Load and unload a file system (mount/umount).
 * Open and close a file.